alemart/encantar-js/docs/getting-started/activate-your-webcam.md

 <figcaption>Scan gimmick</figcaption>
 </figure>

-In order to display that scan gimmick, we need to create a HUD.
+In order to display that scan gimmick, we need to create a HUD (<em>Heads-Up Display</em>).
 A HUD is an overlay used to display 2D content in front of the augmented scene.
 It's part of the viewport.
 Modify `index.html` and `ar-demo.js` as follows:

 ```html title="index.html" hl_lines="10-13 16-20"
 <!doctype html>